-The State Network of Educators (SNEs) is comprised of educators from Smarter Balanced Consortium states and territories.
+The State Network of Educators (SNEs) is comprised of educators from Smarter Balanced Consortium states, districts, and territories.
 SNEs attend workshops to write instructional resource lessons that support students' and teachers' use of the formative assessment process for teaching and learning.

 Smarter Balanced is committed to fairness.
 We are committed to the implementation of best practices in assessment and instruction.
 Together, we work to ensure that all students have access to high-quality instruction.